arm/mlia/README.md

 ### performance

-Estimate the model's performance on the specified target and print out statistics.
+Estimates the model's performance on the specified target and prints out statistics.

 *Examples:*